7 Bathtub to Shower Conversions for High Style and Open Space

-In smaller bathrooms and homes, a bathtub to shower conversion saves space
+In smaller bathrooms, a bathtub-to-shower conversion saves space

-If you prefer walk-in showers, you’re not alone.
-A larger showering area, the ease of entry and exit, and a streamlined look to the bathroom make walk-in showers an attractive choice when remodeling.
-Not all homeowners opt for showers over bathtubs, but shower conversions are closely connected to lifestyle.
-For example, a family with small children may want to keep a bathtub if there is a limited footprint, or if they don’t have room for both a bathtub and a shower.
+If you love walk-in showers, you’re not alone.
+A larger showering area, ease of entry, and a streamlined look make walk-in showers an attractive choice.
+Shower conversions are closely connected to lifestyle.
+For example, a family with small children may want to keep a bathtub if there is a limited footprint, or if they don’t have room for a separate tup and shower.

-See why these Sweeten renovators decided to opt for a bathtub to shower conversion in their homes, and how much it transforms their spaces.
+See how the following Sweeten renovators converted bathtubs to showers, and how much it transforms their spaces.

 Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection— for free.

-Without a second bathroom in their Upper East Side co-op, Laura and Randy had to maximize the one bath they did have.
-That meant removing the pretty—but impractical—separate bathtub, and converting it to a walk-in shower (with three different shower heads and a seat!) instead.
+Without a second bathroom in their Upper East Side co-op, Laura and Randy had to maximize their one bath.
+They removed the pretty, but impractical, bathtub.
+And they installed a modern a walk-in shower—with three different shower heads and a seat!

-Charon and Lex knew from the get-go the bathtub in their Gramercy apartment bathroom had to go—it took up too much valuable square footage!
-The new shower with the glass door makes the room look and feel so much bigger.
+Charon and Lex knew when they first moved into their Gramercy apartment bathroom that the bathtub in had to go.
+It took up almost the whole room.
+The new shower with the glass door makes the room feel huge in comparison.

 3. From cramped to complete

-When Sharon and Laurence decided to remodel their bathroom, there was no question it needed a complete overhaul.
-However, they just weren’t entirely sold on a bathtub to shower conversion, since bathtubs can be a big selling point for future buyers.
-Ultimately, the renovators opted for the solution better for their lifestyle and the bathroom’s small footprint: a walk-in shower.
+When Sharon and Laurence decided to remodel their bathroom, they knew it needed a complete overhaul.
+They considered keeping the bathtub, since tubs can be a selling point for future buyers.
+But in the end, they opted for a walk-in-shower, since it fit their lifestyle and the room’s small footprint.

 4. A standing shower sanctuary

-Inspired by her own parent’s accessibility updates in their home, Megan and Zak decided to follow suit while undergoing a renovation of their guest bathroom.
-The old bathtub was converted to a standing shower, complete with a hand shower fixture.
+Inspired by her own parent’s accessibility updates, Megan and Zak decided to follow suit when renovating their guest bathroom.
+They converted the old bathtub to a standing shower, complete with a hand shower fixture.

 5. Shower and sink overhaul